 Young people often want to work part-time.
 Many want to work in hospitality.
 Some need to know the age for jobs involving alcohol.
 At what age can they be servers in venues that sell alcohol?
 To be bartenders?
-To be cashiers in stores selling alcohol for consumption off-site?
+To be cashiers in stores selling alcohol to drink off-site?

-Indiana alcohol laws let adults age 18 or older to be servers or cashiers in venues that sell alcohol.
+Indiana alcohol laws let adults age 18 or older be servers or cashiers in venues that sell alcohol.
 It can be for drinking either on or off-site.
 A supervisor must be present.
-The minimum legal age to tend bar is 21.
+On the other hand, the minimum legal age to tend bar is 21.

 Indiana has no law that prohibits those under the age of 21 from buying alcohol.
 However it prohibits giving false information to buy it.
 It also prohibits having or drinking alcohol by such persons.

 Indiana alcohol laws also prohibit those under 21 from driving with a BAC over 0.02%.

 Package, grocery, convenience, and drug stores may sell beer and wine.
 However, grocery, convenience, and drug stores may not sell cold beer, wine, or hard cider.
 (The state classifies cider as wine.)
 Only liquor stores may sell those beverages when cold.
 Retailers may not sell packaged beer, wine or spirits on Sundays.
 In addition, it’s illegal to sell alcohol on Election Day or Christmas Day.

 Microbreweries may sell their products on Sundays where they brew them.
 In addition, the state permits them to sell at trade shows and similar events.

 It’s illegal to sell or give alcohol to an intoxicated customer.
 A seller who does so faces civil liability if injury or death results.